Follow This Old House online:

 The cost difference between wood and vinyl windows is often a deciding factor for many homeowners.

-Vinyl windows are generally less expensive than wood windows.
-On average, vinyl windows cost between $140 and $900 per window, while wood windows range from $260–$2,000 per window, including materials and installation (according to Angi).
-This price difference can be significant if you’re replacing multiple windows in your home.
+Vinyl windows generally cost less than wood windows.
+On average, vinyl windows cost between $140 and $900 per window, while wood windows range from $260–$2,000 per window, including materials and installation.
+This price difference can make a real impact if you’re replacing multiple windows in your home.

-The lower cost of vinyl windows extends to installation as well.
+The lower cost of vinyl windows also extends to installation.
 Vinyl windows are often easier and quicker to install compared to wood windows, resulting in lower labor costs.
 Additionally, vinyl windows are more widely available, which can reduce shipping costs and wait times.

 Long-Term Value